wvteijlingen/conversationalist/README.md

       const sauce = context.input

       if(typeof sauce !== "string" || sauce.trim().length === 0) {
-        throw new InvalidInputError("Sorry, we don't have that sauce.
+        throw new InvalidInputError("We don't have that sauce.
 Please select a sauce from our menu.")
       }

       return {